MenkeTechnologies/zsh-expand/README.md

 ### // DEBUG WIDGET

-Press `Esc Ctrl+D` to inspect the parser's view of the current line without expanding anything:
+Press `Ctrl+\` to inspect the parser's view of the current line without expanding anything:

 ```
 ┌── zsh-expand debug ────────────────┐